JavaScript (client wallets)

 If you want to get the information about CashToken UTXOs of an address, look up the locked satoshi values, etc., you can do the following call:

-const tokenId = undefined;
+const category = undefined;

-const utxos = wallet.getTokenUtxos(tokenId);
+const utxos = await wallet.getTokenUtxos(category);

-If tokenId is undefined UTXOs of all token categories will be returned.
-If tokenId is set, only tokens of this category will be returned.
+If category is undefined UTXOs of all token categories will be returned.
+If category is set, only tokens of this category will be returned.

 # Token balances